• NewJerseyAlmanac.com: Gateway to New Jersey Information

 Reorganization effective in 2007 merged four of five semi-autonomous undergraduate colleges at New Brunswick-Piscataway campus into School of Arts and Sciences with unified admissions standards and academic requirements and 34 departments and 13 programs offering over 70 majors and minors; remaining college, Cook College established 1864 under federal legislation promoting agricultural research and support and subsequently responsible for pioneering work in development of Rutgers Tomato and controlling mosquitoes and shellfish diseases, became School of Environmental and Biological Sciences and former Douglass College, founded 1918 by Mabel Smith Douglass as New Jersey College for Women which grew to become largest women's college in US, after opposition to its abolition, compromise renamed it as Douglass Residential College, retaining four-year program with all-female dorms and offering classes on women's issues for 2,400 students.

-2022 US News & World Report Best Colleges ranked Rutgers #63 of National Universities, #22 in Top Public Schools; #33 in Best Colleges for Veterans; 2022 Forbes America's Top Colleges ranked #212 of Public Colleges,#54 of Best Value Colleges.
+2025 US News & World Report Best Colleges ranked Rutgers #41 of National Universities and #15 in Top Public Schools; 2025 Forbes America's Top Colleges ranked #258 of Public Colleges,#54 of Best Value Colleges.
 Highest national rankings of graduate programs include Drama/Theater; Mathematics; English; History; Education; and Engineering.
 Professor Selman Waksman awarded 1952 Nobel Prize for work in development of antibiotic Streptomycin to treat tuberculosis, other infections, proceeds from commercial sale aided establishment of Waksman Institute of Microbiology on Busch Campus in Piscataway, also 175 other centers and institutes working in such areas as stem cells, climate change and DNA analysis.

 Late Ruth Bader Ginsburg a former Rutgers Law School professor named 1993 to US Supreme Court, served until death September 2020; prominent alumni include athlete, singer and civil rights activist Paul Robeson; US Senator Elizabeth Warren; Nobel Prize in Economics recipient Milton Friedman; sculptor George Segal; former National Basketball Association President David Stern; actor James Gandolfini; actresses Calista Flockhart, Kristin Davis and Jane Krakowski; Home Depot co-founder and NFL Atlanta Falcons owner Bernard Marcus; former FBI Director Louis Freeh; co-founder and CEO of NY Jets and noted entertainment agent David "Sonny" Werblin.